Defining Additional Services with Docker Compose¶

 hostPort:containerPortconvention may be used here to expose a container’s port to a different external port.
 To expose multiple ports for a single container, define the ports as comma-separated values.

-Interacting with additional services
+Interacting with Additional Services¶

 web container for a project.
 All of these commands, however, provide a

 solr, you would be able to run